Dolany nad Vltavou: Geography

-Dolany nad Vltavou lies about 17 km southeast of Mělník and 13 km north of Prague.

-The municipality is located on the left bank of the Vltava River in the place, where the rocky valley of the Vltava ends and begins a plain typical for the confluence of the rivers Vltava and Elbe.
+Dolany nad Vltavou is located about 17 km southeast of Mělník and 13 km north of Prague.
+It lies in the Prague Plateau.
+The municipality is situated on the left bank of the Vltava River in the place, where the rocky valley of the Vltava ends and begins a plain typical for the confluence of the rivers Vltava and Elbe.
 The highest point of the municipality has an elevation of 273 m.